itzjuan612/comfyui-discord-bot/README.md

 Place these in ComfyUI's `models/` directories:

 - Stable Diffusion XL
+> Make sure to specify the correct name of the default checkpoint the bot will use in config.yaml

 | Model File | Location | Used By |
 | --- | --- | --- |